Stuart-D-King/homer_segmentation/README.md

 Phase 4: Final Model and Feature Importance
 - Run k-prototypes and/or k-modes clustering clustering algorithms
-- Produce dendrograms, scree plots, and 2-d PCA for cluster presentation
+- Select the proper number of clusters based on silhouette scoreing
-- Use dimensionality reduction methods to extract feature importance
+- Explore visualization and feature importance methods for categorical datasets (e.g. Multiple Correspondence Analysis)
 - **Work product:** Working model with supporting visualizations to infer business intelligence

 Phase 5: Web Application and Presentation